GDPR Was Just The Beginning: Why The Next Big Thing In Tech Is Data Privacy

-It’s been 8 months since GDPR came into effect.
+It’s been quite some time since GDPR came into effect.
 Whether through a flood of ill-advised emails or having to click through extensive, updated privacy policies, users the world over have already felt its impact.
 Businesses have too – and not always in a positive way.

 “Already, complaints have been filed against Facebook, Facebook-owned Instagram, Facebook-owned WhatsApp, and Google,” writes CSO Online’s Jeff Capone.
 “The complaints argue the companies are forcing consent on users to continue to process individual personal data.
 The law requires users be given a free choice unless consent is strictly necessary for the provision of the service.
 Facebook claims its core product is social networking and not collecting personal data for ad targeting, so forcing data collection consent does pose a problem.”